Attendance Line: (949) 936-8201

 any willful non-attendance to class and/or any absence not cleared with Attendance Office within three school days following the absence.
 Teachers are not obligated to provide make-up work, and additional school consequences will be assigned (detention, Saturday School, suspension,etc.).

-We realize that students may need to leave school early from time to time, for doctor’s appointments, etc. Early dismissal absences will not be considered truant if your son or daughter brings a note to the attendance office prior to leave campus (or by the parent calling the 24-hour attendance office hotline).
+We realize that students may need to leave school early from time to time, for doctor’s appointments, etc. Early dismissal absences will not be considered truant if your son or daughter brings a note to the attendance office prior to leave campus.
 Students who leave campus without securing an early dismissal pass are considered truant; with no makeup work from teachers.

 Portola’s philosophy is that teachers should develop their own procedures to assure that students are punctual to class.
 Students should be made aware of the consequences for tardiness and that these consequences are consistently applied.
 Appropriate consequences may include related written assignments, after-school detention, and/or Saturday School.
 These consequences are assigned by the classroom teacher.
 Failure to serve or fulfill an assigned detention or Saturday School will result in a referral to an assistant principal.
 A “U” in citizenship may also become a consequence.
 A “U” on a student’s report card could make them ineligible for certain activities, such as ASB office.
 After student conferences and parent contacts have been made, and when tardiness becomes a matter of defiance, refer students to the appropriate administrator.